azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 When designing a language, we can make explicit design choices in service of offering a better language server for that language.

-For instance, requiring type annotations on publicly exported items in modules.
+For instance, you could require type annotations on publicly exported items in modules.
 Then your language server, too, can be architected like Flow's types-first system.

-For that matter, having a module system with explicit imports and exports in the first place.
+For that matter, having a module system with explicit imports and exports in the first place is important.
 Then you can isolate and analyze individual modules, as Sorbet will eventually, instead of the entire codebase at once.

 It may also be a good idea to structure your language's concrete syntax in such a way that it is easy to recover from syntax errors.
 For instance, you might